dedskull/BAMF/README.md

 =====
 At this point in time, I have decided to break BAMF up into multiple interfacing scripts serving different purposes.
 This makes designing quite a bit easier and decreases the requirements for a module.
 The proposed parts are as follows (although more tools may be added in the future):

+In Progress:

 * bamfdetect - Parse binary files and scripts detecting known bots.
 Also capable of extracting configuration information from the bot.

+Concept Only:

+* bamfident - Identify botnet panel from URI
 * bamfwatch - Parsing pcap or live traffic, identifying known botnet traffic and logging it
 * bamfstalk - Monitor the external command structure for a botnet, essentially pretending to be a bot
 * bamfbrute - Brute force login credentials to the botnet command and control